Chanwoo Park, Associate Professor

 Chanwoo Park is an associate professor in the Mechanical and Aerospace Engineering Department and director of the Two-Phase Heat Transfer/Sustainable Energy Laboratory at the University of Missouri.
-His research interests include multi-scale two-phase heat transfer systems, sustainable/renewable energy, energy conversion and storage and multiple aspects of nanotechnology, including work with nano-fluids, fibers and composites.
+His research interests include multi-scale two-phase heat transfer systems, sustainable/renewable energy, energy conversion/storage and nanotechnology.

 Park is the recipient of the National Science Foundation’s prestigious CAREER award in 2014, which funds his research on the energy-based area of thin-film evaporation enhancement.
-His research grants at primary investigator or co-primary investigator total more than $1.5 million, and his past appointments include the University of Nevada-Reno, Advanced Cooling Technologies, Inc., and in the Ford Research and Advanced Engineering Laboratory.
+His research grants at primary investigator or co-primary investigator total about $5 million, and his past appointments include the University of Nevada-Reno, Advanced Cooling Technologies, Inc., and in the Ford Research and Advanced Engineering Laboratory.

-Park has published 21 journal and 34 peer-reviewed conference papers.
-He holds seven patents and has been funded by the NSF, U.S. Department of Energy, U.S. Army, Navy, Air Force and Missile Defense Agency (MDA), NASA, the Environmental Protection Agency, Hyundai Motor Company and other industries.
+Park has published 32 journal papers, 45 peer-reviewed conference papers and one book chapter.
+He also holds 8 patents.
+His research has been funded by the National Science Foundation, U.S. Department of Energy, U.S. Army, Navy, Air Force and Missile Defense Agency, NASA, the Environmental Protection Agency, Hyundai Motor Company and other industries.

-- MS from the Korea Advanced Institute of Science and Technology
+MS from the Korea Advanced Institute of Science and Technology, Taejon, Korea

 BS from Hanyang University, Seoul, Korea

 Thermal management of rechargeable batteries